szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 My first move whenever I used Haer'Dalis was to give him swords that granted him extra attacks.
 These are his personal swords, so it feels wrong to not use them.
 This makes it more appealing to use them since now he will have 3 APR when dual wielding by default.
 Both have a speed factor of 0.

 Additionally, it makes Entropy cause 6 poison damage, on a Save vs. Death at -1 instead of 3 with a save without penalties or bonuses, and it makes Chaos reduce the struck opponent's saving throws vs. Death by 1 for 2 rounds.
-They both gain a speed factor of 0 and can hit targets immune to +2 weapons, like Balors.
+They both gain a speed factor of 0 and can hit targets immune to +2 weapons, like balors.

 Chaos is also now similarly restricted to Tieflings, much like Entropy and according to the description.